 The pension plan offers participants upon retirement the option to choose between monthly benefits or a single lump sum payment.
 The monthly pension benefits are equal to the product of 1.1% of the participant's final average monthly earnings (based on compensation during the final ten years of service) and the number of years of credited service.
 A single lump sum amount is equal to the present value of the final monthly pension benefit multiplied by a single premium immediate annuity rate as defined by the plan.
 Historically, nearly all participants in the plan elect the single lump sum amount at retirement.
-The single lump sum payment option is used for financial reporting purposes for the fiscal year ended December 31, 2021, computed as of the plan measurement date of December 31, 2021.
+The single lump sum payment option is used for financial reporting purposes for the fiscal year ended December 31, 2022, computed as of the plan measurement date of December 31, 2022.

-Actuarial assumptions used by the Company in determining the present value of the accumulated benefit amount consist of a 1.00% interest rate for 2021-2023 with a 4.0% interest rate thereafter, a 2.44% discount rate and the Pri-2012 Total Dataset Employee Mortality with Scale MP-2020 for 12/31/21 remeasurement.
-Base compensation in excess of \$290,000 is not taken into account under the plan.
+Actuarial assumptions used by the Company in determining the present value of the accumulated benefit amount consist of a 2.0% ultimate rate, a 4.89% discount rate and the Pri-2012 Total Dataset Employee Mortality with Scale MP-2021 for 12/31/22 remeasurement.
+Base compensation in excess of \$305,000 is not taken into account under the plan.
 Vesting occurs after five years of credited service.